 Contractor: Works Project Administration

 Description: The building faces west and is a two story flagstone structure.
-The building is a “T” shape.
+The building is a “T” shape and is located on landscaped grounds in the center of the city..
 The west front has a portico supported by four white colored pillars rising to a pediment at the roof line.
 The roof is hipped.
 The building was a Work Projects Administration project using local trades and labor.
 The construction supervisor was John L Taylor and the foreman was W T Moore of Andrews.

 N – Swain County